SaraTait/SaraTait/README.md

 - **Tum4World**
   -  project for my Introduction to Web Programming class
   -  website developed with:
-    -  HTML, VSS and Javascript for front-end
+    -  HTML, CSS and Javascript for front-end
     -  Java and Apache-Derby for back-end
     -  servlet technology
-  -  developed with three other students from the same class
+  -  developed in collaboration with three other students from the same class
   - [Link to the repository](https://github.com/bettozzo/ProgettoWebUniTN)